 Several subtypes fall under the JIA umbrella including:

-• Oligoarthritis: the most common subtype and often affects fewer than five joints, typically the knees or ankles.
+• Oligoarthritis: the most common subtype that affects four or fewer joints, typically including the knees, elbows, or ankles.
 Oligoarthritis can be further divided into:

 • Persistent: affecting a limited number of joints throughout the disease course